DevXT-LLC/ezlocalai/README.md

 - Ideal for a secondary server with a dedicated GPU for voice processing

+`TTS_N_PARALLEL` and `STT_N_PARALLEL` control how many separate local voice model instances are available on a dedicated voice worker.
+A mixed LLM/voice worker defaults to `VOICE_UNLOAD_LLM_DURING_GENERATION=auto`: TTS and STT do not stay warm beside the LLM.
+The router treats them as one shared worker slot, waits for active LLM work to finish, temporarily unloads the LLM, runs the voice request, then unloads the voice model and restores the prior LLM residency.
+TTS and STT also exclude one another during this handoff.
+Set the option to `false` only when the worker has enough independent GPU capacity to keep voice models resident.

-`TTS_N_PARALLEL` and `STT_N_PARALLEL` control how many separate local voice model instances are available.
-In voice server mode, or when `LAZY_LOAD_VOICE=false`, ezlocalai warm-loads that many resident instances and reports that capacity to the router.
-With lazy voice loading, the same values cap how many transient local TTS/STT instances may run at once.
+`VOICE_WAIT_FOR_LLM_IDLE_TIMEOUT=60` controls the local race-safety timeout, and `VOICE_RELOAD_LLM_AFTER_GENERATION=true` controls restoration.
+Service-specific `TTS_...` and `STT_...` forms of these variables override the shared values.
+In voice server mode, ezlocalai instead warm-loads the configured number of resident instances and reports that parallel capacity to the router.

 Qwen-TTS voices live in the `voices/` directory as `.wav` reference samples.
 If a same-name `.txt` transcript exists, ezlocalai uses it for transcript-conditioned